Career Options for Commerce Students Without Maths

 Quick answer

-- Compare two realistic options using fit, cost, and flexibility.
+- Compare two realistic paths by fit, cost, flexibility, and next exams.

 First: forget the myth that maths decides your future